- Home

 About cervical cancer

-Cancer most commonly starts in the area of the cervix called the transformation zone.
-It may then spread to tissues around the cervix, such as the vagina, or to other parts of the body, such as the lymph nodes, lungs or liver.
+Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.
+Cancer often starts in the transformation zone.
+It may then spread to tissues around the cervix, such as the vagina, parametrium (tissue surrounding the cervix) or to other parts of the body, such as the lymph nodes, lungs or liver.

 Learn more about: